Better Therapeutics Inc (BTTX) Shares Down Despite Recent Market Volatility - News Heater

-Better Therapeutics Inc (NASDAQ: BTTX)’s stock price has decreased by -5.26 compared to its previous closing price of 0.31.
-However, the company has seen a -23.71% decrease in its stock price over the last five trading sessions.
+Better Therapeutics Inc (NASDAQ: BTTX)’s stock price has plunge by -7.40relation to previous closing price of 0.22.
+Nevertheless, the company has seen a -33.11% plunge in its stock price over the last five trading sessions.
 Seeking Alpha reported 2023-08-09 that Better Therapeutics, Inc. (NASDAQ:BTTX ) Q2 2023 Earnings Conference Call August 9, 2023 4:30 PM ET Company Participants Mark Heinen – Chief Financial Officer Frank Karbe – President and CEO Diane Gomez – Chief Commercial Officer Mark Berman – Chief Medical Officer Conference Call Participants Thomas Flaten – Lake Street Capital Markets Keay Nakae – Chardan Rahul Rakhit – LifeSci Capital Operator Good day and thank you for standing by, and welcome to the Better Therapeutics’ Second Quarter 2023 Update Call.
 At this time all participants are in a listen-only mode.

 Is It Worth Investing in Better Therapeutics Inc (NASDAQ: BTTX) Right Now?

-Additionally, the 36-month beta value for BTTX is 2.06.
-There are mixed opinions on the stock, with 3 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”
+, and the 36-month beta value for BTTX is at 2.05.
+Analysts have varying views on the stock, with 3 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 as “hold,” and 0 as “sell.”

 The New Uranium Bull Market is here, and you're right on time for the profit windfall.
 Don't let inflation eat away your savings – invest in uranium stocks!
 We've uncovered THE ONE stock set to explode, drilling for uranium right here in the USA.
 This is your chance to get ahead of the herd.
 Grab our FREE report, featuring an exclusive CEO interview.
 Ready for the name and trading symbol?